tomchambers2/news-sentiment-analyzer/GIT-LFS-SETUP.md

 The `cache/` directory (3.6 GB) is **not committed** to Git:

 - Excluded via `.gitignore`
-- Contains regenerable data that doesn't need version control
+- Stored on Google Drive and synced via rclone
-- Kept locally for development
+- See [CACHE-SETUP.md](CACHE-SETUP.md) for setup instructions

-Git LFS is configured in `.gitattributes` for potential future use with large files.
+Git LFS was considered but we use rclone + Google Drive instead (free, no storage limits).

 ## Repository Size